613-293-8103

 5. Exhaust

-Exhaust leaks can result in inconsistent tuning, and compromised components can come apart during the rigours of the roller dyno.
+Exhaust leaks can cause inconsistent tuning, and weak components can come apart during the rigours of the dyno test.
 Repair or replace any problem components – including loose or missing hangers.
+If your exhaust system is leaking, we may NOT be able to tune your vehicle – inspect your system carefully for leaks and repair them before your appointment.
+If you’ve added Exhaust Tips, ensure that they are fully sealed where they connect to the tailpipe.

 6. Cooling System